pablorcruh/bowliing_score/README.md

 Once the container is build we execute the following command to run the jar file inside the docker container

+If you don't have java installed you need docker running in your machine.
+We will use a docker container to run the application

 ```
 docker run --rm  --name score pablorcruh/bowling-score
 ```